 The Judicial Council/Administrative Office of the Courts of the State of California, after a study of the funding and caseloads of each County's juvenile dependency providers, determined that many of the dependency programs were underfunded.
 Consequently, the funding for many of California's counties was augmented by additional funds from the State's annual budget from 2013 to date [Judicial Council's Court Implementation of \$11,000,000 Augmentation of Dependency Court - Appointed Counsel Funding].
 These funds were to be used for specified purposes: i.e. "for ... hiring additional resources (either attorney, social worker, dispositional specialist, investigator, educational consultant) for assisting dependency attorneys, and dependency attorneys alone.
 It could not be used for pay increases or administrative purposes or delinquency, etc." The reason San Mateo County's Private Defender Program qualified for the disbursement was because of a combination of high caseloads and the absence of support personnel such as social workers, dispositional specialists, or educational consultants to assist the attorneys representing children in dependency cases.
-The available amount of the additional funding provided to San Mateo County through this Judicial Council program is approximately up to \$216,000 per year.
+The available amount of the additional funding provided to San Mateo County through this Judicial Council program is approximately up to \$312,500 per year.

-Thereafter, the Private Defender Program presented a proposal to San Mateo County requesting that the County make the funds available for the Private Defender Panel to contract with one or two qualified support personnel such as social workers, dispositional specialists or educational consultants to assist the Private Defender attorneys representing children in dependency cases.
+The Private Defender Program has presented a proposal to San Mateo County requesting that the County make the funds available for the Private Defender Panel to contract with two qualified support personnel: one social worker and one educational consultant to assist the Private Defender attorneys representing children in dependency cases.

-The Private Defender Panel agrees that these identified funds will be used solely for the hiring of one or two contract social worker or educational consultant or special education advocates.
-The Private Defender Panel agrees that these identified funds will be used solely for contract social workers or educational consultants or special education advocates to assist dependency lawyers appointed by the Court in Type D cases.
-Funds will not be used for any Private Defender attorneys, and the contract social workers or educational consultants or special education advocates will not be used for the purposes of forensic investigation and expert testimony.
+The Private Defender Panel agrees that these identified funds will be used solely for the hiring of two contract staff: one Social worker and one Educational Consultant to assist dependency lawyers appointed by the Court in Type D cases.
+Funds will not be used for any Private Defender attorneys, forensic investigation, expert testimony and administrative overhead.

 Pursuant to Paragraph 3 of the Agreement, and at the request of the Association, the parties met and discussed the availability of the additional funds provided by the State of California Judicial Council.
-Members of the Superior Court Finance Department, the County Budget Director and administrative staff from the Private Defender Program discussed various options for the disbursement of funds.
+Members of the Superior Court Finance Division, the County Manager's Office and administrative staff from the Private Defender Program discussed various options for the disbursement of funds.

-There was an agreement reached that the Private Defender Program would implement a plan, subject to the approval of the Board of Supervisors, in which the PDP would contract with qualified support personnel (no more than 2) to assist counsel with the representation of their clients.
+There was an agreement reached that the Private Defender Program would implement a plan, subject to the approval of the Board of Supervisors, in which the PDP would contract with qualified support personnel (no more than 2) to assist counsel with the investigation and reporting back on their clients.
 These services would include the following: